donaldboulton/minimal-mistakes/_posts/2018-02-22-post-Letter-Avatar.md

 avatar="include.name | escape" class="avatar" alt="include.name | escape"
 ```

-Then the link to the Gravatar image you have to change for yur own genertic image, orLetter Avatar generated.
+Then the link to the Gravatar image you have to change for yur own genertic image, or Letter Avatar generated.

 As discribed at [Stack Overflow](https://stackoverflow.com/questions/2683803/gravatar-is-there-a-default-image)